-Both countries are real treasure troves for passionate photographers.
+Senegal is a real treasure trove for passionate photographers.
 Whether the magnificent bird sanctuaries of Djoudj, Langue de Barbarie and Saloum, the bustling fishing port of Saint-Louis, the Mediterranean style architecture on Gorée Island or the Great Mosque in Touba: there are countless photographic subjects.